Top 10 Inventions by Nikola Tesla

 It powered Buffalo, New York, and eventually New York City.

-Neon Lamps Tesla experimented with gases and electrical discharges, leading to the development of neon lamps.
-He demonstrated various lighting techniques, using electrified gases to create bright, colorful light.
-Tesla's contributions to gas-discharge lamps influenced modern neon lighting technology.
+Tesla experimented with gases and electrical discharges, leading to developments that contributed to neon lamp technology.
+He demonstrated various lighting techniques using electrified gases to create bright, colorful light.
+Tesla's work with gas discharge lighting influenced modern neon illumination.

 Neon lights are now seen all over large cities.

-Shadowgraphs Tesla created shadowgraphs, which are an early form of X-ray images.
-He used his high-voltage equipment to generate penetrating electromagnetic waves that could pass through objects.
-This technique helped to advance medical imaging technologies.
+Tesla created shadowgraphs, which were an early form of X-ray images.
+He used high-voltage equipment to generate penetrating electromagnetic waves that passed through objects.
+This technique helped advance early medical imaging technologies.

-Magnifying Transmitter The magnifying transmitter was an advanced version of Tesla's Tesla coil, designed for wireless transmission of electrical power over long distances.
+The magnifying transmitter was an advanced version of Tesla's Tesla coil designed for wireless transmission of electrical power over long distances.
 Tesla envisioned it as a system that could transmit energy across the globe without the need for wires.
 This invention was part of his broader vision of wireless energy distribution.

 This was a larger and more powerful version of the Tesla Coil, built in Colorado Springs.